Covariant operator bases for continuous variables: State multipoles

 Interestingly, they appear as moments of the operators introduced in the pioneering work by Agarwal and Wolf~\cite{Agarwal:1970aa}.
 This inversion process can be repeated with other ordered polynomials and we find the inverse operators to again appear as moments of the other operators introduced therein.
-In Appendix~\ref{sec:symord} we sketch the procedure for the case of symmetric order.
+In Appendix~\ref{sec:symord} we sketch the procedure for the case of symmetric order, where our technique is shown to be useful for finding the inverse operators for arbitrary operator ordering, whenever such exist.
 Once they are known, it is easy to expand any operator, such as a density matrix $\hat{\varrho}$, through

-where $\langle \hat{\mathfrak{T}}_{Kq} \rangle = \Tr (\hat{\varrho} \mathfrak{T}_{Kq})$, following the standard notation for SU(2)~\cite{Blum:1981aa}, will be called the state multipoles.
+where $\langle \hat{\mathfrak{T}}_{Kq} \rangle = \Tr (\hat{\varrho} \hat{\mathfrak{T}}_{Kq})$, following the standard notation for SU(2)~\cite{Blum:1981aa}, will be called the state multipoles.
 They correspond to moments of the basic variables, properly arranged.

 Conversely, we can expand operators in the basis of the inverse operators,

 with $ \langle \hat{T}_{Kq} \rangle = \Tr (\hat{\varrho} {T}_{Kq}) $ now being the inverse multipoles.

 Since inverse operators inherit the Hermitian conjugation properties of the monomials,